under construction

 RS232 OPTICAL INTERFACE

-This is a black box with 2x 25pins Canon-D sockets.
-It fits in a standard RS232 cable.
-It is used with the RS232 on my Tektronix 2232 oscilloscope to avoid ground loops and to prevent a blown up device if a ground loop occurs during measurements in mains connected switch supply units
+It is used with the RS232 on my Tektronix 2232 oscilloscope to avoid ground loops and to prevent a blown up device if a ground loop occurs during measurements in mains connected switch supply units (yes I know I must use a separation transformer).

 The device can do much more: data rate 150 kHz, handshake rate 75 kHz, withstands 230V AC between in and out!!